telerik/ajax-docs/_templates/button/distorted-appearance.md

 #cause-resolve
 ## Cause of the Problem

-Generally, controls from the Telerik® UI for ASP.NET Ajax suite that use the same styles support only a single type of `RenderMode` per page.
+Generally, controls from the Telerik® UI for ASP.NET AJAX suite that use the same styles support only a single type of `RenderMode` per page.
 This also includes instances from user controls and master pages.

 **RadButton**, **@{control}** and controls that utilize them, however, share similar resources.
 Since **@{control}** supports only a `Lightweight` `RenderMode`, its styles may interfere with the styles of the `Classic` **RadButton**.
 The improper appearance is shown in **Figure 1** and the code that creates it shown in **Example 1**.